Adnan-MLengineer/project-2/README.md

 **Data**: For the data, I used diabetes.csv from kaggle.com

-**Outcome**: The model achieved an R score of 0.78 on the test dataset, indicating a strong ability to predict house prices based on the given features.
+**Outcome**: The model achieved an R score of 0.78 on the test dataset, indicating a strong ability to predict the cases of diabetes based on the given features.